philc/vimium-new-tab/README.md

 # Vimium New Tab Page

-This is designed to be used in tandem with the [Vimium](https://github.com/philc/vimium) extension.
+This is designed to be used in tandem with the [Vimium](https://github.com/philc/vimium) browser extension.

-This extension opens new tabs with Vimium's blank new tab page.
-The new tab page retains keyboard focus, and Vimium commands can be used immediately.
+This browser extension opens new tabs using Vimium's blank new tab page.
+As a result, the browser's new tab page will retain keyboard focus, and Vimium commands can be used immediately.

-If desired, the URL for the new tab page can be changed to any URL in this extension's options page.
+If desired, the URL for the new tab page can be configured in this extension's options page.